 Just behind looking after the team, it’s also important for me to be the conduit out to the business.
 So I talk to salespeople an awful lot, as well as senior management, corporate communications and investor relations, which as a listed company is incredibly important for us.

 I’m a huge believer in clear roles and responsibilities.
-When I started here in the spring of 2018, I inherited a marketing team that was probably quite fractured, not just philosophically but also physically: we were in different buildings and on different floors.
+When I started here in July 2017, I inherited a marketing team that was probably quite fractured, not just philosophically but also physically: we were in different buildings and on different floors.
 So, building a great leadership team was one of my first priorities and identifying the right people to help me lead the team of 45 people.

 Q: What have been your biggest marketing successes in GAM so far?